rsnpj/notes-site/notes/Year_1/Computer_Systems/Databases/ER_Model.md

 # Cardinality

--   The cardinality of a relationship - the number of entity occurrences that are related to a single occurence of an associated entity type through this relationship
+-   The cardinality of a relationship - the number of entity occurrences that are related to a single occurrence of an associated entity type through this relationship

 -   The cardinality of a relationship can be